zperk13/toolbox/README.md

 	- Print public ip
 - my_ip
 	- Print local & public ip
-- o
-	- File explorer only for opening
 - package_count
 	- Count how many packages you have from different package managers
 - resolution